eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

     - should be horizontally centered
     - should be evenly spaced vertically
 - Reminder that settings of the game should not be reset

-### Overall Functionality (10 points)

-- All of Assignment 2 features are present
-    - The landing page, the settings panel, and the "how to play" page are all present and are working correctly (as defined in Assignment 2 spec)
-    - The transitions between these 3 pages are correct (as defined in Assignment 2 spec)
-- Assignment 2 features are correctly integrated into this assignment
-    - "How to play" Page
-        - This page should only be displayed on the first time the user plays the game
-        - Clicking on the "Start" button now transitions to the "Get Ready" splash screen
-    - Landing Page
-        - Clicking on the "Play game!" button transitions to the
-            - "How to play" Page, if this is the first time the user plays the game
-            - "Get Ready" splash screen, otherwise
-    - Settings Panel
-        - Adjusting the settings (i.e. volume and difficulty) should be actually reflected in the gameplay (see above sections for more details)
-        - The settings should stay the same after closing the settings panel (i.e. including going to other pages, playing the game, etc.)
-- Player should be able to play the game multiple times without issues (without reloading the page)
-    - i.e. All features should still be functional when repeatedly playing the game
-    - Common examples of some features not working properly on a second playthrough of the game:
-        - asteroids, portals, or shields stop spawning
-        - rocket does not move
-        - certain buttons stop functioning
-        - etc.
-    - Points will be deducted from their corresponding rubric items when the feature doesn't work when playing the game a second time

 ### Pause (15 points)